csipe24/Note-Taker/Develop/README.md

 Welcome to the express.js note taker application!
 This node CLI app can be used to write, save and delete your notes.
 As a coder it has been very hectic to write notes and keep them organized!
 This application will allow you to save notes to a server and access them at any time!

-# Installation

-Heroku

-Our Note Taker Application operates in the terminal using NODE.js. which means it does not require a browser to create this file for you!
-To begin usage install the JSON package using "NPM Install".

 # Usage
 Use this application for a quick and easy way to write notes, organize notes and access them quickly!